 So, you have your “O” and it really doesn’t look like much and you’re beginning to wonder if it ever will.

-- No worries, just pick up another length of vine and, starting at a new place, pop the end into any hole on the “O” you can find and start winding and weaving in the new vine.
+- Pick another length of vine and pop the end into any hole on the “O” you can find.
+Start winding and weaving in the new vine as you did before.

-- You want to be wrapping each new length of vine around the “O” – around and around.
-This will require putting the end of the vine through the center of the “O” each time your wrap it around.
+- Wrap each new length of vine around the “O” – around and around.
+This requires putting the end of the vine through the center of the “O” each time your wrap it around.